obzenner/archy/arch.md

 ```

 [Updated] Removed GitHub Pattern Repository and related link since patterns are now local and versioned in repository.
 [Updated] Egress constrained to model provider only; no network calls for pattern retrieval.
+[Updated] No topology changes from stricter patterns; behavior change is validation and guidance within local pattern content.

 | Name | Type | Description | Responsibilities | Security controls |
 |---|---|---|---|---|